Ready to say goodbye to debt for good? Learn More

 What Is a Bill of Particulars?

-This is a formal court document that the plaintiff fills out to explain why they think you owe the debt.
-Each of their claims against you is listed in numbered sections.
+A Bill of Particulars is a formal court document that the plaintiff fills out to explain why they think you owe the debt.
+It breaks down their claims into numbered sections, listing out the details of what they think you owe and why.

 The form looks like this: